 Our analysis reveals the potential role of temporal and spatial variations of rainfall in long term landscape evolution.
 Integration times of CRN-derived denudation rates measured in the Paute basin are in the order of 1.5-175 ky.
-In contrast, response times of longitudinal river profiles generally range from 0.25-2.5 MaMy (Campforts et al., 2017; Goren et al., 2014; Snyder et al., 2003; Whipple, 2001; Wobus et al., 2006).
-During both of theseky to My time scales, it is unlikely that the temporal rainfall distribution that we inferred from 35 years of data remained distributions remain stationary.
-Thus, there is little reason to believe assume that our the hydrometeorological data that we inferred from 35 years of data fully eapturecaptures rainfall variability over the response times of river profiles and hillslopes.
-Contrary to temporal variations, the spatial patterns in orographic precipitation are characteristic to the formation of a mountain range at geological timescales (Garcia-Castellanos and Jiménez-Munt, 2015).
+In contrast, response times of longitudinal river profiles generally range from 0.25-2.5 Ma (Campforts et al., 2017; Goren et al., 2014; Snyder et al., 2003; Whipple, 2001; Wobus et al., 2006).
+During both of these time scales it is unlikely that the temporal rainfall distribution that we inferred from 35 years of data remained stationary.
+Thus, there is little reason to believe that our data fully capture rainfall variability over the response times of river profiles and hillslopes.
+Contrary to temporal variations, spatial patterns in orographic precipitation are characteristic to the formation of a mountain range at geological timescales (Garcia-Castellanos and Jiménez-Munt, 2015).
 In the Southern Ecuadorian Andes, moist air advection via the South American Low-Level flow generates pronounced patterns of orographic precipitation (Campetella and Vera, 2002).
-These patterns likelymight have persisted since at least the most recent uplift phase of Andean uplift in the Late Miocene (Spikings et al., 2010; Spikings and Crowhurst, 2004).
-Present-day rainfall and runoff spatial gradients (Figure 6) are thus deemed to be representative informative for times exceeding response times of longitudinal river profiles and integration times of CRN derived denudation rates, and warrant the use of contemporaneous runoff data to represent spatial patterns of discharge at longer time scales (section 3.1).
-Ultimately, The performance of the different stream power models underscores this interpretation.
+These patterns likely persisted since at least the most recent uplift phase of Andean uplift in the Late Miocene (Spikings et al., 2010; Spikings and Crowhurst, 2004).
+Present-day rainfall and runoff gradients (Figure 6) are thus deemed to be representative for times exceeding response times of longitudinal river profiles and integration times of CRN-derived denudation rates, and warrant the use of contemporaneous runoff data to represent spatial patterns of discharge (section 3.1).
+Ultimately, performance of the different stream power models underscores this interpretation.
 While accounting for spatial patterns in runoff improves the performance of a Stochastic-Threshold SPM (Table 4 and section 4.2.2), incorporating proxies of temporal discharge variability leads to no improvement of model performance (the role of k in section 4.2.2).